noahehall/multicloud/providers/aws/services/mgmtGovernance/ssm-patchManager.md

   - auto-approve categories of patches to be installed, such as operating system or high severity patches
   - specify a list of patches that override these rules and are automatically approved or rejected.
 - schedule maintenance windows: patches are only applied during preset times

+### Patch Policies

+- the new and recommended method for configuring your patching operations

 ## considerations